 Simple English definitions for legal terms

-Read a random definition: motion for leave to appeal
+Read a random definition: family-purpose rule

 Extrinsic ambiguity is a type of ambiguity that arises when the meaning of a word or phrase is unclear due to external factors, such as the context in which it is used or the way it is interpreted.
 It is also known as latent ambiguity.